 Pontoon – Free Game, Odds, Strategy & Payouts

-Pontoon is a variation similar to classic blackjack.
+Pontoon is a blackjack variation similar to classic blackjack, but with key differences that make Pontoon its own challenge.
 There are two versions – one from Australia that is actually referred to as Spanish 21 elsewhere.
 The other version comes from the UK.
-The UK version is what I’m going to show you how to play below.
+The UK version is what this guide to Pontoon will discuss.

 How to Play Pontoon Blackjack

 The objective here is similar to other blackjack variations; you want to beat the dealer’s hand, either by having a hand valued at more points, or from the dealer busting.
 You will need to accomplish this without busting yourself (exceeding 21 points) which will result in an immediate loss for you.

 Pontoon is played with 2-8 decks, depending on the casino.
 Each card represents it’s value, so a 9 equals 9 points, 3 equals 3 points, etc. Face cards will equal 10 points and aces equal 1 or 11 points.

 To start the game, each player will need to place a wager.
 Then they will be dealt their cards, two at a time.
 The dealer will receive two cards, too, both of them faced down.

 Then the action starts.
 The following are the blackjack rules that you and the dealer need to follow, as well as the options you have when it comes to standing, hitting, splitting, doubling down and so forth.